pavanpower8897/HighLevel/ElasticSearch./Readme.md

+**Yes, in an Elasticsearch cluster, there is only one active master node at any given time.
+Here’s a more detailed explanation:

 Elastic search stores the index data into segments which acts as sub indexes and whenever a doc is inserted to ES its going to crete a new small segment which contains the inverted index info and document field storage info and vector term info (like term frequency etc..)  , Here in inverted index it contians the map of terms to docIDs for example.